play-co/adventuremap/settings.md

 ### Data structure

  + `dotDistance {number}` ---The distance between the centers of the dots, only applies to the paths with the type 'dot'.
- + `dathDistance {number}` ---The distance between the centers of the dashes, oly applies to the paths with the type 'dash'.
+ + `dashDistance {number}` ---The distance between the centers of the dashes, only applies to the paths with the type 'dash'.
  + `paths {array}` ---A list of possible paths with the following structure:
   + `type {string}` ---The type of path, possible values are: 'dash', 'dot' or 'line'.
   + `image {string}` ---The path and filename of the node.